pupplet1999/iot-weather-station/README.md

 - Humidity
 - Wind speed
 - Atmospheric pressure
-The data should be generated for different global locations to simulate diversity in envi- ronmental conditions.
+The data should be generated for different global locations to simulate diversity in environmental conditions.

 2. **Data Collection and Logging:** Implement periodic data collection from all sensors and store the collected data in a log file.
 Each log entry must include:
 - Timestamp